CroxxN/pulsar/README.md

 - `Project Started (Dec 15 01:29)`
 - `Migrated to libpulse-binding (Dec 17 01:53)`
 - `Everything *just works* (Dec 17 01:53)`
+- `Pulse is ready to be integrated with GUI`

 ## ToDo

 - ~~Migrate to `libpulse-binding`~~ (done)

 - The code is a mess, organize it.

+- Use egui for the GUI.
+Was going to use druid for it but had a change of heart lmao.

 ## Lessons learnt along the way; The path to `v.0.1`